If you have collision coverage, you can get pothole damage covered.

 Still, some pothole damage is more expensive and can exceed $1,000, especially if it involves damage to the suspension, steering, or alignment.
 We recommend getting repair estimates from two or three licensed mechanics before deciding if it’s worth filing a claim.

 If you file a pothole damage claim, you’ll have to pay your collision deductible.
-Not sure how deductibles work?
 A deductible is the amount you’ll pay toward a covered claim before your insurance provider contributes.

-For example, if your deductible is $500 and your pothole damage repairs cost $1,000, you’d pay the first $500, and then your insurance provider would pay the second $500.
-That’s why, if your repairs cost less than your deductible and you’ve yet to meet your deductible, paying out of pocket is much easier than filing a claim and then paying a portion of your deductible.
+For example, if your deductible is $500 and your pothole damage repairs cost $1,000, you’d pay the first $500, and then your insurance provider would pay the remaining $500.
+That’s why, if your repairs cost less than your deductible and you’ve yet to meet your deductible, paying out of pocket makes more sense than filing a claim and then paying a portion of your deductible.

 If your repairs cost more than your deductible and you’ve decided to file a claim, here’s what to do: